I warned Madison last week about today.

 Loyalty and protection

-Years ago, you and Marie jumped bad on a boy for roughing up your little sis in a bounce house at a friend’s birthday party.
+Years ago, you and Hayden jumped bad on a boy for roughing up your little sis in a bounce house at a friend’s birthday party.

 I didn’t stop you.
-From the day you helped give Marie a bath in the kitchen sink (tease her on this at your own risk!), you’ve modeled a protective arm and loving service.
+From the day you helped give Hayden a bath in the kitchen sink (tease her on this at your own risk!), you’ve modeled a protective arm and loving service.

-It shows when Marie strokes Grace’s hair as they watch TV together.
-Watch how little kids flock to Grace, because of her innate big-sister skills that live and thrive – even without a younger sibling to practice on.
+It shows when Hayden strokes Camdyn’s hair as they watch TV together.
+Watch how little kids flock to Camdyn, because of her innate big-sister skills that live and thrive – even without a younger sibling to practice on.

 But just watch them.